Cairo - al-Qāhirah (القاهرة)

 - John Keats, Sonnet, "The Nile."

-Or the Great Pyramids of Giza and nearby Memphis...
+Let's not forget the Great Pyramids of Giza and nearby Memphis on the west side of the old city...

-Or Al Azhar Park (up top and below), a modern park in Al-Darb al-Ahmar which opened in 2005, funded by the Aga Khan Historic Cities Program:
+Al Azhar Park (up top and below), is a modern park in Al-Darb al-Ahmar which opened in 2005, funded by the Aga Khan Historic Cities Program:

 Below is an Art Nouveau jewel in the Al-Helmiya district that hopefully will be restored one day before it falls down.
 Known as either the House of Mohamed El Sayed or as Abdul Salam Pasha Khalil Palace, it was designed by the Italian architect Antonio Lasciac: